Dre Campbell Farm

 19. Tansy

-Many gardeners will plant tansy near their roses to keep away Japanese beetles and cucumber beetles.
+Many gardeners plant tansy near their roses to deter Japanese and cucumber beetles.
 It also gets rid of Colorado potato beetles.

-It’s believed that it gives off a scent that confuses these pests, making it difficult for them to find target plants.
+It’s believed to emit a scent that confuses these pests, making it difficult for them to find target plants.

 Purchase tansy seeds online.